Who?

 Technologies: Java, JavaCC, JUnit, Ant

-Launched in September 2004 for the Swiss national television , www.nouvo.ch (available in French only) is backed by a lightweight content management system that I designed and implemented with a small team, based on Cocoon.
+Launched in September 2004 for the Swiss national television , www.nouvo.ch was backed, at that time, by a lightweight content management system that I designed and implemented with a small team, based on Apache Cocoon.

 The nouvo CMS is used by journalists to very quickly create and publish multimedia stories, easily managing different variants of media files to publish the content on both the web and on mobile phones (wap.nouvo.ch).